 Yes, one small act you do today can change the world tomorrow.
 In the 2000 movie Pay It Forward A young boy attempts to make the world a better place after his teacher gives him that chance.
+It makes me upset that because of Kevin Spacey being basically a terrible human being that this movie will not be shown again.
+Who knows, maybe the powers that be will reshoot it with a different cast.
 The assignment: think of something to change the world and put it into action.
 Trevor conjures the notion of paying a favor not back, but forward–repaying good deeds not with payback, but with new good deeds done to three new people.

 Today, Tomorrow, whenever, Slow down!
 Hold a door open for someone.
 Buy someone a coffee.
 Heck, buy EVERYONE a coffee!

 There are so many opportunities to make the world better.
 Do it.